 Its hard shell allows gives it more durability and theft protection.
 They are also water-resistant, so you won’t end up with soggy clothes when traveling in heavy rains.

-The drawback to these over their soft-sided brothers is weight.
+The drawback to these over their soft-sided brothers is the weight.
 Even the ultra-light models will still be a pound or two heavier than the soft-shell options.
 This can make a huge difference in expense if you are planning to check your bag.

 They are also priced the highest of any travel bag option.